 The new wave of agentic tools is eliminating this friction by embedding agents directly into the application layer.
 Research shows that agents can now execute logic inside Excel and PowerPoint natively.
 This means an operations manager doesn't need to be a data analyst to get deep insights from a spreadsheet.
 They can instruct the agent to "analyze this financial data for trends and visualize the top three growth vectors."

 The agent handles the formula generation, the data pivot, and the chart creation.
 This is not just automation; it is the removal of the "copy-paste tax" that slows down decision-making.
 However, this deep integration brings new challenges for governance.
 When agents are modifying financial records or client presentations directly, the need for observable logic and data sovereignty becomes paramount.
-You cannot afford for a "black box" to hallucinate inside your P&L statement.
+You cannot afford for a "black box" to hallucinate inside your P&L statement — which is why teams adopting AI-driven finance and procurement automation require full audit trails for every agent action.

 Context is the new training data